-Your Plan may involve Copayments, Deductibles, and/or Coinsurance, which are charges that you are required to pay when receiving Covered Services.
-Your Plan may also have an Out-of-Pocket Limit, which limits the amount of cost-sharing you must pay.
+Your Plan has Copayments, Deductibles, and/or Coinsurance, which are charges that you are required to pay when receiving Covered Services.
+Your Plan also has an Out-of-Pocket Limit, which limits the amount of cost-sharing you must pay.
 Please refer to the "Schedule of Benefits" for details on the cost-shares that apply to this Plan.
 Also refer to the "Definitions" section for a better understanding of each type of cost share.